• Home

 • 1 pinch of salt

-• 5 cl kirsch or liquid vanilla extract
+• 5 cl kirsch or vanilla extract

 PREPARATION

-• Preheat the oven to 200°C , static heat.
+• Preheat the oven to 200°C (390°F), conventional (static) heat.

-• Melt the butter and leave to cool.
+• Melt the butter and set it aside to cool.

-• let it cool down before serving. you can keep it for up to two days in the fridge. you will notice that It still cuts very well.
+• Let it cool down before serving. you can keep it for up to two days in the fridge. you will notice that It still cuts very well.

 • You can dust it with a little powdered sugar for decoration if you like, but don't bother.
 The clafoutis is really a wow one!.